 We’ve talked about some important strategies for hypersensitive kids and toddlers, but to tell you the truth, this is just the tip of the iceberg.
 There are lots more eye-opening sensory secrets that can change your child’s life.
 It’s more than I cover in a blog post!

-To help you, come join the free workshop that teaches you how to help your child with their sensory needs.
+To help you, come join the free workshop that teaches you 3 Expert Secrets to Calm and Focus Your Child with Sensory Activities.
 You pick what day and time work for you.

 More on Sensory Sensitivity